alyssahondrade/belly-button-challenge/README.md

 ## Introduction
 ### Goal
-The goal of the project is to build an interactive dashboard to explore the Belly Button Biodiversity dataset, to display:
+Build an interactive dashboard to explore the Belly Button Biodiversity dataset, to display:
 - A bar chart of a subject's top 10 samples.
 - A bubble chart of all microbial species (called operational taxonomic units, or OTUs) for a subject.
 - The subject's demographic information.